October 2, 2017

 People with high-frequency hearing loss, however, have greater difficulty hearing or understanding anything within the 2,000 to 8,000 Hertz range.
 Female voices often fall in this range, so sometimes it becomes more difficult for people with high-frequency hearing loss to understand female communication.
 They may also have trouble hearing high-pitched noises like beeping machinery or birds singing.

 High-frequency hearing loss is the result of damage of the sensory hearing cells in the inner ear or cochlea.
+(This type of hearing loss is also known as “sensorineural hearing loss”.)
 Tiny hair cells in the cochlea serve to render sound from the outside world into electrical impulses that our brains can then recognize as understandable sounds.
 When a person suffers from hearing loss, they typically have trouble with higher frequencies before lower frequencies.

 Is high-frequency hearing loss curable?